 - 1-2 lipstick

 - Sleeping mask

 - Evian Mineral Water Facial Spray

-Travel size everything you need and then buy what you run out of if you’re traveling for longer periods.
+Travel-size everything you need and then buy what you run out of if you’re traveling for more extended periods.
 I’ve had some TSA agents tell me I’m only allowed one Ziploc bag, but I always have 2-3 and as long as they’ve met the 3.4 ounces rule, they let me through (one day I may meet THAT ONE until then I’ll take my chances).
 This is the part where I also recommend that you simplify your skincare routine.
 My motto has always been less is more.

 How I Pack

 Packing cubes, love em!
 They are amazing and allow you to pack a lot of clothes, keep them organize and help with wrinkling.
 There are plenty of brands on the market; I purchased a set of 4 on Amazon and have had it for two years now and completed many trips with it.

 Once I have all my items, it’s time to pack.
 I wear my bulkier pieces including tennis shoes, or boots, and coats on the plane.

 Carry on Luggage